What is sublimation printing, and how can you use it to create beautiful, custom-printed items like this? 👇

 We all learned about the phases of matter in school, right?
 Matter can turn into a solid, liquid, and gas, in that order.

-But with sublimation, the solid goes straight into a gas, skipping the liquid state entirely.
+But during the process of sublimation, a solid turns right into a gas, skipping the liquid state entirely.

 So what does this have to do with crafting?

-Read on to learn about sublimation printing, which uses sublimation to transfer your designs into the surface of an object, like tumblers, pen barrels, or t-shirts.
+Read on to learn about sublimation printing, which uses the science of sublimation to transfer your designs onto the surface of an object, like tumblers, pen barrels, or t-shirts.

 What is Sublimation Printing?